👉 Try the demo: https://github.com/LM-Kit/lm-kit-net-samples/tree/main/console_net/contract_key_terms_extractor

 🎯 Purpose of the Demo

-AI Contract Key Terms Extractor demonstrates how to use LM-Kit.NET to extract key clauses and terms from contracts entirely on local hardware.
-Feed it any legal agreement and get back structured JSON with parties, dates, financials, termination conditions, IP rights, confidentiality obligations, liability caps, and risk flags.
+AI Contract Key Terms Extractor demonstrates how to use LM-Kit.NET with vision-language models (VLMs) to extract key clauses and terms from contracts entirely on local hardware.
+Feed it any legal agreement, whether plain text, PDF, DOCX, or a scanned contract image, and get back structured JSON with parties, dates, financials, termination conditions, IP rights, confidentiality obligations, liability caps, and risk flags.

 The sample shows how to: